ytyulkinaxway/axway-open-docs/content/en/docs/catalog/catalog_relnotes/20210226_catalog_relnotes.md

 ---
 title: Unified Catalog February 2021 Release Notes
-linktitle: February 2021 Release Notes
+linkTitle: February 2021 Release Notes
-weight: 03
+weight: 07
 date: 2021-02-26
 description: The Unified Catalog is the Marketplace of all integration assets in the enterprise, that can range from APIs to Managed File Transfer Flows, and